 WEALTH | 10-12TH GRADE

 This one-semester, twice per week class offered in the spring semester counts for 5 credits of Economics.

 Prepare your students to flourish in society as they learn concepts of finance and go beyond the numbers to analyze how different economic systems and choices line up with Christian principles.

 Grounded in the Great Books tradition, your student will read influential economists and theologians and discuss their philosophies in Christian community, guided by an experienced tutor.
-Each student will leave this class prepared to better steward their resources and use them wisely, justly, and charitably.
+Each student will leave this class prepared to better steward their resources and use them wisely, responsibly, and charitably.